The Ultimate Guide to Restoring Classic Cars

 Restoration is just the beginning.
 Proper maintenance keeps your classic car in pristine condition for years to come.

-Regular Cleaning: Wash and wax the car to protect the paint and chrome.
+Wash and wax the car to protect the paint and chrome.

-Mechanical Checks: Regularly inspect fluids, brakes, and tires.
+Regularly inspect fluids, brakes, and tires.

-Storage: Store the car in a dry, climate-controlled environment to prevent rust and deterioration.
+Store the car in a dry, climate-controlled environment to prevent rust and deterioration.

-Driving: Take your car out regularly to keep the engine and systems in good working order.
+Take your car out regularly to keep the engine and systems in good working order.

 Keeping a maintenance log helps track repairs and service intervals.